The role of policy in improving men's health

 This project examined these issues using a mix of qualitative and quantitative methods, including:

 - A literature review of English language research.
 This will cover any evidence of policy specifically on prostate cancer or how the disease is included in national cancer plans.

 - An online multinational survey of men’s health, prostate and other organisations, men’s health advocates, researchers and other relevant stakeholders.
 The target sample size for the survey is ≥100.

 - A series of semi-structured interviews with key participants in a number of countries including men’s health and prostate organisations and advocates, researchers, health policymakers in and outside of government, and politicians.
 The target sample size for the interviews is ≥20.

-- While the study will be global in scope, its focus will be on those regions and countries for which most information is available (primarily Europe, North America and Australia).
+- While the project was global in scope, its focus was on those regions and countries for which most information is available (primarily Europe, North America and Australia).

-The project has been funded by an educational grant of EUR 25,000.00 from Advanced Accelerator Applications (AAA), a Novartis company that is developing nuclear medicine treatments for cancer.
-AAA will neither seek nor have influence on the project’s design, delivery or findings.
-The relationship between GAMH and AAA will at all times be conducted in line with the ABPI Code of Practice for the Pharmaceutical Industry 2019 and GAMH’s ethical policy which governs its relationships with partner organisations, funders and other stakeholders.
+The project was funded by an educational grant of EUR 25,000.00 from Advanced Accelerator Applications (AAA), a Novartis company that is developing nuclear medicine treatments for cancer.
+AAA neither sought nor had influence on the project’s design, delivery or findings.
+The relationship between GAMH and AAA was at all times conducted in line with the ABPI Code of Practice for the Pharmaceutical Industry 2019 and GAMH’s ethical policy which governs its relationships with partner organisations, funders and other stakeholders.

 The project was completed and the final report published in November 2020.